Have you been charged with a DWI

 Most people who have been charged with a DWI are subject to spending a minimum of $5,000 to $10,000.
 These numbers are based on the previous bulleted list above.
 These are also based on assuming that a client gets charged with a lower end DWI.
 If you have been charged with a higher DWI those numbers will increase dramatically.

 These cost can be minimized if you have a strong defense attorney representing you.
+For residents of Hickory, Maiden, Newton and Conover; Scott Reilly is the attorney for you.

 NC DMV Driving Record Request Page